Move Like This

 Move Like This is the seventh and final studio album by American rock band the Cars, released on May 10, 2011.
-The album was their first since 1987's Door to Door, and the only one without bassist and vocalist Benjamin Orr, who died of pancreatic cancer in 2000.
+It was their first since 1987's Door to Door, and the only without bassist and co-vocalist Benjamin Orr, who had died of pancreatic cancer in 2000.

 The album reached the top ten of the Billboard 200 and peaked at number 2 on the Billboard Top Rock Albums chart; a single from the album, "Sad Song", reached number 33 on the Billboard Rock Songs chart.
 Following the release of the album, the band launched an 11-city tour of North America.
 Move Like This was Ric Ocasek's last studio appearance before his death in September 2019.

 Background

 In 1997, Ocasek had told a journalist that the band would never reunite: "I'm saying never and you can count on that."
 A partial reunion of the band occurred in 2005 when keyboardist Greg Hawkes and lead guitarist Elliot Easton toured with singer Todd Rundgren, drummer Prairie Prince and bassist Kasim Sulton as "the New Cars"; neither Ocasek nor Cars drummer David Robinson participated, and the Rundgren lineup split following two years of touring.

 According to Paste magazine, Ocasek said that he was "amazed at how we clicked when we got back together."
 Exclaim! has noted that the Cars' Facebook page featured a picture of producer Jacknife Lee, "which suggests that he will be producing the new album."
 According to Rolling Stone, Lee produced five of the songs from the album; the Cars themselves produced the others.

 The Cars did not add a new bassist to the lineup to replace Orr; instead, the album's bass parts were programmed or performed by Hawkes and Lee, with Hawkes playing a bass once owned by Orr.
 While Ocasek and Orr split vocal duties on past albums, Move Like This is the only album to feature Ocasek as the sole lead vocalist.
 In a Rolling Stone interview, Ocasek said, "I was aware that on half of the new songs, Ben would have done better than I did.
 But we never wanted anybody from the outside."
 Orr was given special thanks in the liner notes: "Ben, your spirit was with us on this one."

 According to Billboard, the album was recorded in engineer Paul Orofino's studio in Millbrook, New York.
 Additional recording sessions were held in Los Angeles.
 The title of the album comes from a line in the song "Too Late"; one of the working titles for the album was Sharp Subtle Flavor.
 Ocasek decided to title the album Move Like This as a reference to the band's reputation for not moving around very much onstage.